abinit/abinit/doc/tutorial/nuc.md

 the applied dipole.
 Then you will have obtained three component vectors $M_\alpha$, $M_\beta$, and $M_\gamma$, which you can assemble into a $3\times 3$ matrix.
-Note that this matrix is the complete chemical shielding tensor, which means that it includes both a symmetric and an antisymmetric part.
+Note that this matrix is the complete magnetic shielding tensor, which means that it includes both a symmetric and an antisymmetric part.
 The symmetric part, which can be extracted as $\sigma^s=\frac{1}{2}(\sigma + \sigma^T)$ (the sum of the matrix and its transpose), is the part relevant to spectroscopy.
 The antisymmetric